allenchng/functionally_defined/content/about.md

 +++
 title = "About me"
-date = "2017-11-05"
+date = "2018-12-05"
 +++

 I am a Ph.D. candidate in Cognitive Neuroscience at Boston University.
 Inside the lab, I think about why humans learn differently from one another.
 Outside the lab, I scour the internet for vintage clothes and eat as much Korean fried chicken as I can afford after buying vintage clothes.

-This site is a work in progress, so please forgive any and all broken things.
+The name of this site is dedicated to a [friend, colleague, and mentor](/static/pdf/Legacy-Adam-Johnson.pdf).